Sank-Infinity/Corona-19/README.md

 -confusion matrix will return a 2x2 matrix. where,addition A11 + A22 represents correct predictions and addition of A12+A21 represents mismatched values of predictions and real values .

-In this model Support Vector Classifier has used Because our result is in the format of (yes or no) 0 or 1 which means it returns bullean value.
+In this model Support Vector Classifier (Machine Learning Model) has used Because our result is in the format of (yes or no) 0 or 1 which means it returns bullean value.